Stephen Ministry: Need Someone to Talk To?

 Continuing Education: Please Join Us

-The Stephen Ministry Program is opening their upcoming continuing education to the congregation.
-Please plan to join us on the following dates.
+The Stephen Ministry Program has opened up their continuing education to the congregation.
+Please plan to join us on December 4.

 Monday, December 4: Stress, Life’s Challenges, and Mindful Awareness, 7:00 p.m., Fellowship Hall